Our Curriculum : Religious Education

 - Expand children’s knowledge and understanding of the six main religions.

-- Enable children to develop religious literacy by exploring and understanding religion and beliefs
+- Enable children to develop religious literacy by exploring and understanding a variety of religious and non-religious worldviews.

 - Teach children to reflect and discuss diversity and values.

-- Develop in every child a rich, deep knowledge and understanding of religious beliefs and practices providing a secure foundation that will enable them to succeed as they move to their next stage of education.
+- Develop in every child a rich, deep knowledge and understanding of religious and non-religious worldviews and practices, providing a secure foundation that will enable them to succeed as they move to their next stage of education.

 - Promote tolerance, understanding and dispel prejudice to enable our children to be able to live, work and socialise in the wider community.